Hemp Fashion is not an oxymoron any more

 Are Hemp Products legal in Canada?

 Yes.
-In April, 1998, Health Canada amended federal regulations to make it legal to grow hemp in Canada under licence.
-Only certified low-THC seed can be cultivated.
+In April, 1998, Health Canada amended federal regulations to make it legal to grow hemp in Canada under licence but only certified low THC seed can be cultivated.

 For more info on Hemp visit: